Inner knee pain most often comes from the MCL, medial meniscus, pes anserine bursa, or the cartilage changes of osteoarthritis

 Plica Syndrome

 The plica is a fold of synovial tissue left over from fetal development.
 Most people have one without ever knowing it.
-In some runners who increase mileage quickly, it becomes irritated and inflamed, producing a snapping or popping sensation with knee bending and pain that worsens on stairs or after prolonged sitting.
+In some runners who increase mileage quickly, the knee becomes irritated and inflamed, producing a snapping or popping sensation with knee bending and pain that worsens on stairs or after prolonged sitting.
 It can mimic a meniscus problem.
 Rest and activity modification typically resolve it.

 Recognizing Your Symptoms